Economic Policy and the Welfare State

 Lectures with exercies and activities in class.

-The syllabus consists of academic articles, handbook chapters, and policy reports specified in a course reading list (all available online with access through the university).
+The syllabus consists of academic articles, handbook chapters, and policy reports specified in a course reading list.

 2 hour lectures 1 to 2 times a week from week 36 to 50 (except week 42).